freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 instance.
 Please consult the `release notes <https://securedrop.org/news/release-announcement/>`__ for details about kernel updates.

-You can test a kernel update without downtime for you instance by booting your *Monitor Server* with the new kernel.
+You can test a kernel update without downtime for your instance by booting your *Monitor Server* with the new kernel.
 Log into your *Monitor Server* using the *Admin Workstation*.
 Shut down the server safely using the command ``sudo shutdown -P now``.
 Ensure that the server is fully powered off.